Dream denied: Top scout names club Mo Kudus wants, but they’ve snubbed him

 Mohammed Kudus: The Premier League club West Ham Star Wants to Join

-- Mohammed Kudus’ preferred next destination has been revealed, with the Ghanaian keen on a move to an English club
+- Mohammed Kudus’ preferred next destination has come to light, with the Ghanaian keen on a move to an English club

 - Premier League giants Liverpool, Manchester City, and Arsenal have all shown interest in the West Ham star